zkorum/.github/profile/README.md

 ### Business Model

 #### off-chain solution: SaaS and consulting

-Like Keycloak, the authentication server could be either self-hosted or hosted in the cloud.

 We could provide services to companies looking for help and assurance to self-host our product.